Teofisto Guingona Sr.: Political career

 Guingona was elected Assemblyman from the 2nd district of Negros Oriental in 1909 and was re-elected to the same post in 1912.
 Guingona then resigned from the Legislature when he was appointed as Governor of Agusan, serving from 1914 to 1917, as the first Filipino to hold the post.
 He then served as acting Governor of Department of Mindanao and Sulu from 1918 to 1920.
 He was also the first Director of the Bureau of Non-Christian Tribes in 1920.
 In 1920, he was appointed as Senator for the 12th Senatorial District comprising Mindanao and Sulu until his resignation in 1923.
 From 1924 to 1930, he was the chief of the legal department of Levy Hermanos, Inc. He served as the Judge of the Court of First Instance from 1930 to 1931.
 He served again as Director of the Bureau of Non-Christian Tribes until its abolition in 1935.

 Personal life

-He was married to Josefa Tayko and had 8 children, including Efraim, Inday, Eduardo, Manuel, Luis, Teofisto Jr., and twins Benjamin and Jose.
+He was married to Josefa Tayko and had 8 children: Efraim, Inday, Eduardo, Manuel, Luis, Teofisto Jr., and twins Benjamin and Jose.